 Bus systems provide an efficient means of exchanging data between the diverse avionic systems found in a modern aircraft.
 All buses consists of two parts - an address bus and a data bus.
 The data bus transfers actual data whereas the address bus transfers information about where the data should go.
 On an aircraft bus, the two parts are incorporated within a single data word.
 A bus can be either serial or parallel.
 A serial bus requires less wiring, but is working slower.
 A parallel bus required one wire for each bit within the data word, but the transmission is much faster.
 Aircraft bus systems use serial data transfer because it minimizes the size and weight of aircraft cabling.
 With such a large number of avionic systems, a modern aircraft requires a considerable amount of cabling.
 Aircraft cabling amounts to a significant proportion of the unladen weight of an aircraft and so minimizing the amount of cabling and wiring present is an important consideration in the design of modern aircraft, both civil and military.
 A data bus also classified.
 A bus that can transmit in just one direction it is termed simplex.
 If it can transmit in both directions, but not at the same time it is termed half duplex.
-[3]
+Where a data bus can transmit in both directions at the same time, it is termed full duplex.[3]